What You Can Do: Source Water Protection

 A few cases are:

 Nonpoint source contamination originates from numerous diffuse sources.
-Nonpoint source contamination occurs when water that flows overland picks up regular and human-made toxins and stores these poisons directly into surface waters or groundwater through infiltration.
+Nonpoint source contamination occurs when water that flows overland picks up pollutants, including those from regular and human-made sources, and carries them directly into surface waters or groundwater through infiltration.

 Examples include:

-- Agricultural overflow, which can contain oil, composts, pesticides, microbes, and supplements from domesticated animals and fertilizer;
+• Agricultural overflow, which can contain oil, compost, pesticides, microbes, and supplements from domesticated animals, as well as fertilizer.

 What is Source Water Protection?

-Established under the Clean Water Act of 1972, source water protection involves ensuring that our drinking water sources are not contaminated or polluted.
+Established under the Clean Water Act of 1972, source water protection aims to prevent contamination of our drinking water sources.
 Source water protection is the initial step in a multi-barrier approach to protect city drinking water.
 Source water protection emerged in response to the public's demand to address water pollution.

 Why is it important?